-If you’d like to learn more about RA and how Rinvoq is used to treat it, see the “What is Rinvoq used for?” section below.
+To learn more about these conditions and how Rinvoq is used for them, see the “What is Rinvoq used for?” section below.

-Read on to learn more about Rinvoq, including its side effects, its uses, and how it’s taken.
+Read on to learn more about Rinvoq, including its side effects, uses, and dosage.

 Like most drugs, Rinvoq may cause mild or serious side effects.
 The lists below describe some of the more common side effects that Rinvoq may cause.
 These lists don’t include all possible side effects.